JeroenGar/jagua-rs/lbf/README.md

 ## Notes

 Due to `lbf` being a one-pass constructive heuristic, the final solution quality is extremely *chaotic*. \
-Meaning that small changes in the sorting of the items, configuration, prng seed, etc can lead to solutions with drastically different quality. \
+Meaning that minute changes in the flow (sorting of the items, configuration, prng seed...) lead to solutions with drastically different quality. \
-Seemingly superior configurations (such as increased `n_samples_per_item`) can result in worse solutions and vice versa. \
+Seemingly superior configurations (such as increased `n_samples_per_item`), for example, can result in worse solutions and vice versa. \
-Testing with `deterministic_mode: false` will demonstrate this spread in solution quality.
+Testing with `deterministic_mode` set to `false` will demonstrate this spread in solution quality.

-Once again, this heuristic should only serve as a reference implementation of how to use `jagua-rs` and not as an actual optimization algorithm.
+**Once again, this heuristic should only serve as a reference implementation of how to use `jagua-rs` and not as a reliable optimization algorithm for any real-world problems.**